-- Connect the projector to the computer using the supplied RGB cable. - Secure the connectors by tightening the thumbscrews. - 2 To input audio signal, connect the projector to the computer using the supplied computer audio cable.
+1 Connect the projector to the computer using the supplied RGB cable.

+• Secure the connectors by tightening the thumbscrews.

+2 To input audio signal, connect the projector to the computer using the supplied computer audio cable.

 - See page 93 "Computer Compatibility Chart" for a list of computer signals compatible with the projector.
 Use with computer signals other than those listed may cause some of the functions not to work. - When connecting the projector to a computer in this way, select "RGB" for "Signal Type" in the "Picture" menu.
 See page 46. - A Macintosh adaptor may be required for use with some Macintosh computers.
-Contact your nearest Sharp Authorized Projector Dealer or Service Center. - Depending on the computer you are using, an image may not be projected unless the signal output setting of the computer is switched to the external output.
-Refer to the computer operation manual for switching the computer signal output settings.
+Contact your nearest Sharp Authorized Projector Dealer or Service Center. - It may be necessary to switch the signal output to external output depending on the computer you are using.
+Refer to the computer operation manual for details.